 Hello, I’m DR Olumide Adisa A.k.A as 'Dr Adisa' in professional circles.
 Welcome to my personal website

-I am a Senior Research Fellow at the University of Suffolk; and Complex Systems Theory Lead, VISION Consortium, and Honorary Senior Research Fellow at the Violence and Society Centre, City University of London.
+I currently lead the Complex Systems Strand on the VISION Consortium, at the Violence and Society Centre, City St George’s London.

 I am passionate about inclusive knowledge production and exchange vis-à-vis research, theory, evaluation, and policy approaches that leads to systemic change at scale.